 With every software change, automated build pipelines trigger these tests for the new software component and for everything it touches.
 If a new code check-in does not pass its tests or causes a failure elsewhere, it pauses the build pipeline for the entire team, or sometimes all of Pivotal R&D. The transparency of this process encourages developers to work together to address code issues quickly.

-Pivotal applies the following automated testing approaches, scenarios, and frameworks to Ops Manager components and to the release as a whole:
+VMware applies the following automated testing approaches, scenarios, and frameworks to Ops Manager components and to the release as a whole: